 Their narcissism almost acts as an act of rebellion- after an entire childhood spent submitting to their mothers, they become narcissistic as a way of covertly competing with them.

-Have Trouble With Male Relationships?
+Why Do They Have Trouble With Male Relationships?

 Some daughters subconsciously seek partners similar to their mothers.
 They may find a partner who acts domineering and critical.
 Even though they may resent this person, it feels familiar- it allows them to safely recreate what they know.